• Skip to main content

 Below are the new words used in the example sentence.

 • ga – が : a case particle used to make the subject word or the object word in a sentence.
-In the example, it is used after “otokonoko” to make the subject word in the sentence.
+In the example, this is used after “otokonoko” to make the subject in the sentence.

-• ni – に : a case particle used to indicate a particular place to which someone or something goes (or comes).
-In the example, it is used after “ie” to indicate the particular place to which “otokonoko” came.
+• ni – に : a case particle used to say where someone or something goes.
+In the example, this is used after “ie” to indicate the place where the boy came.

 • ki – 来 (き) : one conjugation of the verb, “kuru“, which means ‘to come’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

-• ta – た : an auxiliary verb put after a verb or adjective to make its past tense form.
-In the example, it is used after the conjugated verb, “ki”, to make its past tense form, “ki ta”.
+• ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
+Probably, this is well known as a part of Japanese ta form.
+In the example, this is used after “ki” to make its past tense form, “ki ta”.

 Summary

 • otokonoko – 男の子 (おとこのこ) : a noun meaning ‘boy’ in Japanese.
-This can also work as a plural noun meaning ‘boys’.
-This sounds more casual than the other two.
-When we want to say “boy” or “boys” in casual situations, therefore, this word would be a good option.
+This can also work as plural.
+These three characters literally mean a ‘male child’ in Japanese.
+So, what the characters express is completely in line with the actual meaning.
+When we want to refer to a boy or boys in Japanese, this noun is always a very good option.

 Hope my explanations are understandable and helpful for Japanese learners.